chettrick/stm32cubef4/Projects/STM32446E_EVAL/Applications/FreeRTOS/FreeRTOS_SemaphoreFromISR/readme.txt

 @note The application need to ensure that the SysTick time base is always set to 1 millisecond
       to have correct HAL operation.

+@note The FreeRTOS heap size configTOTAL_HEAP_SIZE defined in FreeRTOSConfig.h is set according to the OS resources memory requirements of the application with +10% margin and rounded to the upper Kbyte boundary.

 For more details about FreeRTOS implementation on STM32Cube, please refer to UM1722 "Developing Applications on STM32Cube with RTOS".